 Majka Overnight Oats take traditional oatmeal and combines it with ingredients unique for the needs of a breastfeeding mom.
 These super-oats contain 7 galactagogues and adaptogens that are known to increase milk supply and support the quality of breastmilk.
 Along with nutrient-dense chia seeds and almonds these oats are made from real food ingredients with a Majka twist to be perfect for breastfeeding moms.
 Not only are they superior nutritionally, but Majka Overnight Oats are convenient and customizable.
 Simply add water or your milk of choice, your favorite sweetener (if desired), shake and leave overnight.
 Top with your favorite add ons or just hunker down with your nursing babe and enjoy breakfast that’s done for you.

-Majka Overnight Oats take the simple oat and have transformed it into a delicious meal or snack to help you thrive postpartum.
+Majka Overnight Oats take the simple oat and have transformed it into a delicious meal or snack to help you to feel and look your best.

 (1) Lee S, Kelleher SL.
 Biological underpinnings of breastfeeding challenges: the role of genetics, diet, and environment on lactation physiology.
 Am J Physiol Endocrinol Metab.
 2016;311(2):E405-E422. doi:10.1152/ajpendo.00495.2015